eulerfx/HyperF/README.md

 HyperF
 ======

 F# async service framework __prototype__ inspired in part by [Your server as a function](http://monkey.org/~marius/funsrv.pdf).
 The framework provides combinators for implementing various service interaction patterns.
+The goal isn't to abstract over transports, but to instead embrace them and make working with them easier.

 ## Central Abstractions